 As well as offering fully branded job ads, the site uses individually crafted company pages to allow employers to upload creative content, photos, and videos, showing job seekers what it is like to work there.
 With a dedicated job board, Cambridge employers finally have somewhere to promote their employer brand.

 A job board for job seekers

-Just having a list of jobs in Cambridge on your website does not make you a job board.
+Having a list of jobs in Cambridge on your website does not make you a job board.
 Nor does it guarantee a user-friendly experience.
-In fact, more often than not is it quite the opposite.
+More often than not is it quite the opposite.

-While there are other local sites that support and promote B2B networking, job advertising in Cambridge has been limited to newspapers and one or two ‘niche’ business sites, whose focus is on commerce and not recruitment.
-From a job seekers point of view, the search for a new job is both painful and time-consuming.
+While other local sites support and promote B2B networking, job advertising in Cambridge has been limited to newspapers and one or two ‘niche’ business sites, whose focus is on commerce and not recruitment.
+From a job seeker’s point of view, the search for a new job is both painful and time-consuming.

 With a site that is focused entirely on local employment and nothing else, the user experience for job seekers is improved infinitely.
-The better the experience for job seekers, the more likely they are to stay on the site and view more jobs, resulting in an increase in applicant rates.
+The better the experience for job seekers, the more likely they are to stay on the site and view more jobs, increasing applicant rates.

 The Cambridge Jobs Board is dedicated to direct employers in Cambridge and the surrounding area, connecting as many job seekers and employers as possible.